Primary section CE2, CM1 & CM2

 The primary section offers English-French bilingual education in CE2, CM1 & CM2 (UK years 4 – 6 / USA grades 3 – 5) and prepares students for entry into Collège Martin Luther King.

 The Anglophone Curriculum at Louis Blériot

 Anglophones are mixed in with the French children for their regular lessons.
 For English lessons only, they leave their French peers and join their English teacher in the dedicated English classroom.
 Anglophone children have 3 hours of English per week, divided between History and English.
-Their exercise books are colour-coded to help them remember which one to bring to each lesson, and this starts training them for secondary school.
+Their exercise books are colour-coded to help them remember which one to bring to each lesson.
+This is good practice for secondary school.

 The children work in English, and cover the same curriculum as their French peers.
-In CM1 we start with Clovis to the Middle Ages, continuing in CM2 with Middle Ages through to World War I.
+CM1 covers Clovis to the Middle Ages, continuing in CM2 with Middle Ages through to World War I.

 Reading and Writing (literature)

 The class studies an age-appropriate novel which must be brought to the lesson every week.
 There are comprehension exercises, quizzes and associated activities.
 Poetry, mythology and other forms of literature are studied in the latter half of the school year.

 English Book Reviews

 Pupils read an English language book of their choice during each school break.
 Specific guidance is given concerning the format of each book review.
 When they return to school, the children are asked in turn to talk to the class about the book they have read.